Azure/ADLAwithR-GettingStarted/Tutorial/Exercise4/README.md

 # Exercise 4

 In this exercise we will create a zip file using checkpoint package locally.
-We will upload this zip file along with myiris_wheader.csv to /TutorialMaterial Data lake store and deploy it usql script.
+We will upload this zip file along with myiris_wheader.csv to /TutorialMaterial  in Data lake store and deploy it usql script.

 More on checkpoint package :-